Makr91/zoneweaver-api/ACKNOWLEDGMENTS.md

 ## Special Recognition

-**Open Source Community** - The broader open-source software community whose collaborative spirit makes projects like ZoneWeaver API possible.
+**Open Source Community** - The broader open-source software community whose collaborative spirit makes projects like ZoneweaverAPI possible.

-**OmniOS Community** - For creating and maintaining the excellent OmniOS platform that ZoneWeaver API is designed for.
+**OmniOS Community** - For creating and maintaining the excellent OmniOS platform that ZoneweaverAPI is designed for.

 **Early Users and Testers** - Community members who provided valuable feedback during development and testing phases.